-The Department of Environmental, Earth & Atmospheric Sciences offers B.S. in Environmental Science and B.S. in Meteorology.
+The Department of Environmental, Earth & Atmospheric Sciences offers B.S. in Environmental Science and B.S. in Meteorology and Atmospheric Science.

 Environmental Science Major